matter-labs/paymaster-examples/frontend/README.md

-# Paymaster UI Starter Template
+# Paymaster UI Starter Template 🚀

-This is a frontend application for the Greeter contract, built with [Next.js](https://nextjs.org/) and deployed on the zkSync Testnet.
+Welcome to the Paymaster UI Starter Template!
+This is a frontend application configured to interact with various Paymaster contracts.
+It's built with the fast, modern web framework, [Next.js](https://nextjs.org/), and is designed to run on the zkSync Testnet.

-## Getting Started
+## Getting Started 🏁

-To get started with the project, first install deps from root directory
+To get started with the project, install the dependencies from the root directory with:

 ```
 yarn install
 ```

-Next, we will need to compile, and deploy the required contracts.
-To do so in the root project directory run:
+Next, compile and deploy the required contracts.
+To do so in the root project directory, run:

 ```
 yarn compile && yarn deploy
 ```

-This will compile and deploy all the contracts in `../contracts/contracts`.
+This will compile and deploy all the contracts located in `../contracts/contracts`.

-Update the `consts` to include the deployed contract addresses for the paymaster, greeter, and ERC721 contracts.
+Following this, update the `consts` to include the deployed contract addresses for the Paymaster, Greeter, and ERC721 contracts.

-## Running the Application
+## Running the Application 🏃‍♀️

 To run the application, use the following command: